prettier/prettier/docs/options.md

 Notes:

-- JSX Quotes will ignore this setting. see `jsSingleQuotes`
+- JSX Quotes will ignore this setting. see `jsx-single-quote`
 - If the number of quotes outweighs the other quote, the quote which is less used will be used to format the string - Example: `"I'm double quoted"` results in `"I'm double quoted"` and `"This \"example\" is single quoted"` results in `'This "example" is single quoted'`.

 See the [strings rationale](rationale.md#strings) for more information.